Alexandros Papadiamantis: Biography

 Papadiamantis was born in Greece, on the island of Skiathos, in the western part of the Aegean Sea.
 The island would figure prominently in his work.
 His father was a priest.
 He moved to Athens as a young man to complete his high school studies, and enrolled at the School of Philosophy of the University of Athens, but never completed his studies.
 This happened because he had economic difficulties, and had to find a job to make a living.

+During his stay in Athens, he lived in the poor neighbourhood of Psyri and his daily life was spent in this area as well as in the neighbouring Monastiraki.
+As a result, his heroes and stories were influenced not only by the island of Skiathos, but also by these two areas of Athens.